What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 It is open from Tuesday to Sunday, and you can get there by Metro (line 8, Portée Dorée station), by bus (line 46), and by tram (line T3a).

-Built in 1931, this aquarium puts on display and heightens awareness for flora and fauna from tropical waters.
+Built in 1931, this aquarium puts on display and heightens awareness of flora and fauna from tropical waters.

 Who said that rainy days in Paris are boring?

-The covered pathways are just another part of Paris’ characteristic architecture.
+The covered passages are just another part of Paris’ characteristic architecture.

 Built in the 19th century, these galleries are, still today, a stylish place to wait for a shower to end.